-For layering, yoga and everyday wear, these tights are made of a nylon/spandex fabric blend that wicks moisture, dries quickly, feels like cotton and provides 50+ UPF sun protection.
-Fair Trade Certified™ sewing.
+For layering, yoga and everyday wear, these tights are close-fitting to the ankle and made of a bluesign® approved fabric blend that wicks moisture, dries quickly and feels like cotton.

 - Wide waistband is flattering and has hidden ½" elastic to keep the pants in place as you move

 - Contoured side seams are rolled to the back and follow the shape of your leg for comfort

 - Fitted leg; 27" inseam